semgrep/semgrep-docs/docs/kb/semgrep-code/scanning-large-monorepo.md

 ---
 append_help_link: true
-title: Learn how to scan a large monorepo.
+title: Scan a large monorepo
 description: Learn how to scan a large monorepo.
 tags:
   - Semgrep Code
 ---

+import MoreHelp from "/src/components/MoreHelp"

 # How to scan a large monorepo